bluemarblepayroll/sqlstyle.guide/_includes/sqlstyle.guide.md

 #### Case statements (PostreSQL)

-`CASE` and `END` can either be inline if they are less than 80 characters:
+`CASE` and `END` can either be inline if they are up to 100 characters:

 ```sql
 SELECT CASE WHEN x > y THEN 1 ELSE 0 END